Anal Cancer Prevention

 Anal HPV infection

 Being infected with human papillomavirus (HPV) is the main risk factor for anal cancer.
-Being infected with HPV can lead to squamous cell carcinoma of the anus, the most common type of anal cancer.
+Being infected with HPV can lead to squamous cell carcinoma of the anus, which is the most common type of anal cancer.
 About nine out of every ten cases of anal cancer are found in patients with anal HPV infection.

 Certain medical conditions